goFrendiAsgard/No-CMS/doc/tutorial/user_concepts.md

 [Up](../tutorial.md)

-In this section you will understand what is what.

 Installation
 ============
 Installation is a process to install No-CMS into server, so that it become accessible by visitors (or at least by yourself).
 There are several things done in installation process: